devtut/generate/docs/perl/regular-expressions.md

 ---
 metaTitle: "Perl - Regular Expressions"
-description: "Matching strings, Replace a string using regular expressions, Usage of \Q and \E in pattern matching, Parsing a string with a regex"
+description: "Matching strings, Replace a string using regular expressions, Usage of &#92;Q and &#92;E in pattern matching, Parsing a string with a regex"
 ---

 # Regular Expressions